POSTGRADUATE CERTIFICATE, POSTGRADUATE DIPLOMA AND MASTERS BY DISTANCE LEARNING

 MSc: 14 modules OR 11 modules and a project report (4 compulsory core modules + 1 stream-specific PHM1 module + 1 further PHM1 module + 1 stream-specific PHM2 module + EITHER 7 elective modules OR 4 elective modules and a project report)

-For the MSc: At least 3 of the elective modules must be taken from the selection group PHM2, The remainder can be chosen from the selection groups listed below
+For the MSc: At least 4 of the elective modules must be taken from the selection group PHM2 (including the stream-specific compulsory module).
+The remainder can be chosen from the selection groups listed below.

 The Postgraduate Certificate

 The Certificate comprises the four core modules which are also common to the Diploma and MSc courses:

 - PHM102 Basic Statistics for Public Health and Policy